Home Credentials Practice FAQ Contact Information Location Vitae Publications Presentations

 Who will answer my phone calls?

-I personally respond to phone calls within 24 hours.
-If you have an urgent need, I can be paged 24 hours a day.
+I personally return phone calls within 24 hours.
 If you have a medical emergency, call 911 or go to your nearest emergency receiving facility.
 If you have a mental health emergency and need a referral, call the Georgia Crisis and Access Line at 1-800-715-4225

 What will my first appointment be like?

-Our first meeting will be for approximately 90 minutes.
-We will discuss any problems or concerns you have.
-I will obtain some background information and explain my approach in plain English.
-At the end of the meeting, I will propose a solution-focused action plan.
+Our first meeting will be for about 90 minutes.
+We will discuss any concerns or problems you have.
+I will obtain relevant background information, provide an assessment of your situation, and explain my approach in plain English.
+At the end of the meeting, I will propose a solution-focused action plan based on your goals and values.
 I want you to have all the information you need to help you decide whether I will be a good fit for you.
+My goal is to serve as a guide through the next steps in your life journey

-How long are subsequent sessions after the first meeting?
+How long are subsequent meetings after the first meeting?

 What is the difference between counseling and psychotherapy?

 The two terms are often used interchangeably because there are many more similarities than differences.
 Counseling has traditionally focused on helping people overcome obstacles to personal growth so that they achieve optimum development of their personal resources.
 Psychotherapy has traditionally focused on helping people recover from emotional distress or mental disorders that interfere with healthy functioning.
+For many years, I have provided education, teaching, and training for masters and doctoral level counselors and psychologists.
 I use techniques that are grounded in the science and theories of both counseling and psychotherapy.

 How do I know if I need to be in counseling or therapy?

-If you are completely satisfied with your life, satisfied with others around you, and others around you are satisfied with you, then you probably do not need counseling or therapy.
-If you think your life could be better in some way, then you could probably benefit.
+If you are completely satisfied with your life, satisfied with others around you, and others around you are satisfied with yourself, then you probably do not need counseling or therapy.
+On the other hand, if you think your life could be better in some way, then you could probably benefit from working with a professional who can help you discover some ways to live a better life.

 Why should I seek counseling or psychotherapy?

 Some people come because they are in crisis.
 In the process of resolving the crisis, they discover their strengths, learn how to build on them, and develop more resilience.
-The result is more fulfilling relationships, better coping skills, more successful careers, and greater happiness overall.
-If you want to keep yourself mentally and emotionally healthy, psychology is a wonderful resource to help you do so.
+This process can result in better coping skills, more fulfilling relationships, more successful careers, and greater happiness.
+If you want to keep yourself mentally and emotionally healthy, a professional psychologist can be a wonderful resource to help you do so.

 When should I seek counseling or psychotherapy?